 - Maintains program management capabilities through requirements, development, and communications coordination with legal, intra-agency and interagency partners, and strategic planning.

-- Operates the Network Security Information Exchanges to forge partnerships that facilitate sharing actionable and relevant threat and vulnerability mitigation data in a secure environment on shared vulnerabilities in the Communications and Information Technology Sectors, resulting in the ability to model and simulate widespread disruptions to the infrastructure.
+- Operates multiple coordination, threat, and technical information and analytical collaboration exchanges to sustain partnerships that facilitate sharing actionable and relevant threat and vulnerability mitigation data in a secure environment on shared vulnerabilities in the Communications and Information Technology Sectors.

 - Performs the communications infrastructure identification, prioritization, and protection functions pursuant to Homeland Security Presidential Directive 7, implemented through the National Infrastructure Protection Plan.
-Communications and Information Technology Sector Specific Agency responsibilities are executed by SECIR, along with coordination with appropriate Sector and Government Coordinating Councils.
+Communications and Information Technology Sector Specific Agency responsibilities are executed by SECIR, along with coordination with appropriate Sector and Government Coordinating Councils within the Critical Infrastructure Partnership Advisory Council.

 - Supports the National Security Telecommunications Advisory Committee (NTSAC), which is a Presidential Advisory Committee on NS/EP communications policy.
 SECIR coordinates the NSTAC work plan with several DHS advisory bodies that address cybersecurity and NS/EP communications, including the Enduring Security Framework under the Critical Infrastructure Partnership Advisory Council.